 Our teachers have created monthly themes and their lesson plans are based on these themes.
 Lessons are created that are age-appropriate and cross-curricular for the group.
 All of the teachers complete assessments on the children so that we can best meet their needs.
 These assessments are sent home and parent conferences are scheduled as well so that we can share with you how your child is performing academically, socially and behaviorally.

-All of our classes also participate in developing their faith through chapel time with Pastor Jay or Pastor Scott twice a month.
+All of our classes also participate in developing their faith through chapel time with a Lead Pastor twice a month.

 *** Each of the program descriptions provides general outcomes for the age group.
 Please know that we make every effort to meet the developing needs of each student.
 Children enter preschool at various stages of development.
 For example, a student in the Three's class may certainly be ready for more advanced skills that may be introduced in the Four's class.
 On the other hand, some children in the K-prep program may still need extra attention spent on alphabet recognition.
 This is where the assessments play an integral part in guiding the teachers as they develop their lessons and working with children in small groups and/or one on one.